ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 This document describes the use cases, requirements, and considerations that should be factored in the design of a successor protocol to supersede version 4 of the NTP protocol presently referred to as NTP version 5 ("NTPv5").
+It aims to define what capabilities and requirements such a protocol possesses, informing the design of the protocol in addition to capturing any working group consensus made in development.

 --- note_Note_to_Readers